Capitalists for Capitalism

 This is why it is imperative for capitalists who support the principles of capitalism to do three things:

-First, to be the best representatives of capitalism they can be through their actions.
+First, be the best representatives of capitalism through their actions.
 This means embodying the principles of Respect, Value Creation, Aligning Interests, Collaboration, and Opportunity.
 This will look differently for each business.

-Second, to be the best advocates of capitalism they can be in leveraging their positions and platforms.
-Call out the benefits of capitalism as a system.
-Share your own story as a business leader.
-Elevate the stories of other business leaders.
-And encourage others to support that system.
+Second, be the best advocates of capitalism by leveraging their positions and platforms.
+Speaking openly about the benefits of capitalism as a system, sharing their own stories as a business leader, elevating the stories of other business leaders, and encouraging others to support that system.

-It’s not enough to advocate for one’s own business.
-It’s about taking the next step to advocate for the system in which they operate, which makes their business possible, and which makes every other individual’s opportunity to contribute to a better world possible.
+It’s not enough to promote one’s own business - It’s needs to be about taking the next step to advocate for the system in which they operate, thrive, and which makes every other individual’s opportunity to contribute to a better world possible.

-Third, to be the best collaborators in capitalism.
-This means engaging in trade and business relationships with others who share the values of capitalism.
-Not only is this good for capitalism, it is good for business as well, working with those who share the same values as them.
+Third, be the best collaborators in capitalism.
+This means engaging in trade and business relationships with others who share these values.
+Not only is this good for capitalism, it is good for business as well.

-This is not just a call for business leaders to say good things or run programs for employees.
-It is a call for business leaders to invest in, partner with, and support other businesses who share a commitment to the principles of capitalism.
+This is more than saying good things or running programs for employees.
+It is a call for business leaders to put these values into practice by investing in, partnering with, and supporting other principled businesses.
 It is often said that customers vote with their dollars.
 Business leaders do the same.
-They should choose to work with those in business who are committed to the principles that allow businesses and so society to flourish.
+They should choose to work with those in business who are committed to the principles that allow businesses and thus society to flourish.

 This matters because leaders have greater potential to shape society and promote capitalism than they realize.
 Building a movement of business leaders who believe in capitalism can have wide-ranging positive impacts to create a freer and more prosperous world.

 This influence goes well beyond money or people.
-It’s about the dominant cultural narrative and perception of capitalism determined by how business leaders talk about it.
+Business leaders shape the dominant cultural narrative and perception of capitalism through how they talk about it.
 Successful business leaders are able to inspire others to become capitalists and support capitalism.
 This is obvious with big names people frequently read in the news or on their social media.
-But it also includes the many smaller businesses or unknown business leaders who serve as heroes and role models for others to emulate, driving them into business.
+Yet it also includes the many smaller businesses or unknown business leaders who serve as heroes and role models inspiring others to emulate and pursue it themselves.

-This is especially so when positive examples of business are presented that run counter to the dominant narrative that businesses are evil, greedy, or destructive.
+This influence is especially potent when it challenges the prevailing narrative that businesses are evil, greedy, or destructive.
 Take as two examples:

-• Similarly, Southwest Airlines is known for being so different, so giving to its people that its customers have an obsessive loyalty to the company.
+Similarly, Southwest Airlines is known for being so different, and so giving to its people that its customers have an obsessive loyalty to the company.

 By their very activities, businesses can offer products and services that not only give consumers new options, but challenge limitations to their freedoms.
 Consider how:

-• Bitcoin and the blockchain created alternative mechanisms for establishing trust across unknown actors that create new opportunities for financial transactions and contracts.
+Bitcoin and the blockchain created alternative mechanisms for establishing trust, and new opportunities for financial transactions and contracts.

 Lastly, an individual business leader can make a significant difference by their ability to convene and be invited to convenings.
 By being “in the room,” they can direct the flow of conversations, present proposals for a better future, and direct change.